EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 [Xapian](https://xapian.org/).

-While Solr and Elastic are very well known, Xapian, despite the fact that it's available and packaged in all the major GNU/Linux distributions, doesn't seem to be so popular, at least not among the project managers.
+While Solr and Elastic are very well known, Xapian, despite the fact that it’s available and packaged in all the major GNU/Linux distributions, doesn’t seem to be so popular, at least not among the project managers.

 But Xapian is fast, advanced, can be configured to do faceted search (so the user can filter the search results), and, my favorite, is fast to build and has virtually no maintenance overhead.

-Its main feature is that it's not a stand-alone application, like Solr or Elastic Search, but instead it's a library written in C++ which has bindings for all the major languages (as advertised on its [homepage](https://xapian.org/)).
+Its main feature is that it’s not a stand-alone application, like Solr or Elastic Search, but instead it’s a library written in C++ which has bindings for all the major languages (as advertised on its [homepage](https://xapian.org/)).
 It has also great [documentation](https://github.com/xapian/xapian-docsprint).

-Now, being in the e-commerce business, my typical use-case is that the client's shop needs something faster and better than a search using a SQL query against the products table.
+Now, being in the e-commerce business, my typical use-case is that the client’s shop needs something faster and better than a search using a SQL query against the products table.
 And beware, even implementing a non-trivial SQL-based search could burn more hours than setting up Xapian.